duythuong97/vscode-reviewer-extension/README.md

 - **Rich Responses**: AI responses are formatted and easy to read
 - **Error Handling**: Clear error messages if something goes wrong
 - **Loading States**: Visual feedback while waiting for AI responses

+### AI Ghost Text

+The extension provides intelligent code suggestions as you type, powered by your configured LLM model.
+These suggestions appear as ghost text (grayed-out text) in your editor, helping you write better code faster.

+#### How Ghost Text Works:

+1. **Real-time Suggestions**: As you type, the AI analyzes your code context and provides suggestions
+2. **Context-Aware**: Takes into account your coding conventions and the surrounding code
+3. **Debounced**: Suggestions are generated after a brief pause to avoid excessive API calls
+4. **Acceptable**: Press Tab to accept a suggestion, or continue typing to ignore it

+#### Ghost Text Features:

+- **Smart Context**: Analyzes the previous 5 lines of code for context
+- **Language-Specific**: Provides suggestions tailored to the programming language you're using
+- **Convention-Aware**: Respects your defined coding conventions
+- **Toggle Control**: Enable/disable ghost text from settings or command palette
+- **Performance Optimized**: Uses debouncing to prevent excessive API calls

+#### Using Ghost Text:

+1. **Enable the Feature**: Go to AI Reviewer settings and check "Enable AI Ghost Text Suggestions"
+2. **Start Typing**: Begin writing code in any supported language
+3. **See Suggestions**: Gray ghost text will appear showing AI suggestions
+4. **Accept Suggestions**: Press Tab to accept a suggestion, or continue typing to ignore
+5. **Toggle On/Off**: Use the command "AI Reviewer: Toggle Ghost Text" to quickly enable/disable

+#### Ghost Text Commands:

+- `AI Reviewer: Toggle Ghost Text` - Quickly enable/disable ghost text suggestions
+- `Accept AI Ghost Suggestion` - Accept the current ghost text suggestion (usually bound to Tab)

+### AI Prompt Popup

+The extension provides a quick way to ask the AI questions and get responses directly in your editor using a keyboard shortcut.

+#### How to Use:

+1. **Keyboard Shortcut**: Press `Cmd+Shift+I` (or `Ctrl+Shift+I` on Windows/Linux)
+2. **Enter Your Prompt**: Type your question or request in the popup
+3. **Get AI Response**: The AI response will be inserted at your cursor position
+4. **Context Awareness**: If you have text selected, it will be included as context

+#### Features:

+- **Quick Access**: Simple keyboard shortcut for instant AI interaction
+- **Context Support**: Automatically includes selected code as context
+- **Smart Insertion**: Inserts at cursor or replaces selected text
+- **Progress Indicator**: Shows "AI is thinking..." while processing
+- **Error Handling**: Clear error messages if something goes wrong

+#### Use Cases:

+- **Code Generation**: "Write a function to sort an array"
+- **Code Review**: "Review this code for potential issues"
+- **Bug Fixing**: "Help me fix this error"
+- **Documentation**: "Add comments to this function"
+- **Refactoring**: "Refactor this code to be more efficient"

+#### Example Workflow:

+1. Select some code you want to ask about
+2. Press `Cmd+Shift+I`
+3. Type: "Explain what this code does"
+4. Press Enter
+5. AI response is inserted in your editor

 ### Coding Conventions